caiks/TBOT03/README.md

 For example, the second interest run in the table has a considerably smaller *model* at 311 *fuds* than the random effective run at 332 *fuds* and the first interest run at 340 *fuds*.
 This seems odd when we examine the other statistics - the larger margin, shorter hit length and higher hits compared to random effective.
 The hit *likelihood* at 0.632307 is much higher than the average *likelihood* of 0.351294.
 The third interest run, by contrast, has a *model* at 339 *fuds* that is nearly as large as the first interest run.

-We also experimented with the two *level* 3 actives in mode 14, but found that the results were even less conclusive than for *level* 2.
+We also experimented with the two *level* three actives in mode 14, but found that the results were even less conclusive than for *level* two.

 After some investigation we found that when the turtlebot is in interest mode it moves along the corridor between rooms 1,2,3 and 4,5,6 much less often than for random effective mode.
 Sometimes it remains trapped in one set of rooms for the entire run.
 We can conjecture that requiring no more than one *event* in each action, i.e. effective *slice*, is sometimes insufficient for the turtlebot to discover anything interesting along the corridor.
 This means that the *models* has not explored enough and so are rather incomplete.
 In order to make the modes comparable we eventually restricted the turtlebot to rooms 4,5 and 6 by blocking the corridor in environment 19.
 We did this from mode 15 onwards.
 Ultimately, of course, a greater weight will have to be placed on random exploration, but for the moment this restriction will do.